pbouda/buildroot-qt-dev/README.md

 SD card with an ext4 file system, extract the file system that Buildroot created and copy the Buildroot kernel onto the first FAT partition.
 The repository contains the file `script/installrootfs.sh` that executes all commands.
 The script needs to know the device of your SD card.
-Please check carefully which device your SD card uses and adapt the script.
-Currently the device for the SD card is `/dev/sdX`.
-Change those device names to your setup *in all locations*.

 If your SD card is still mounted from the previous step you might just call `mount` to see a list of all file systems.
 Find your SD card in this list and use the device names that are listed (like `/dev/sdc1` and `/dev/sdc2`).

-*Careful: Your SD card has to prepared with the two Raspberry partitions.
-If you do not edit the script `installrootfs.sh` with the correct device names your hard disk might get formatted!*
+**Warning:** _Your SD card has to prepared with the two Raspberry partitions.
+If you do not edit the script `installrootfs.sh` with the correct device names your hard disk might get formatted!_

 You can now run the script.
-The script expects the path to the root file system image and the kernel as the first argument.
+The script expects the path to the SD Card device and the path to the root file system image and the kernel as the first argument.
 Buildroot puts those in the folder `output/images`.
 So change directory into `scripts` and run `installrootfs.sh` with the absolute path to your `buildroot-2015.05/output/images` folder:

     $ cd ../scripts/
-    $ ./installrootfs.sh /path/to/buildroot-qt-dev/buildroot-2015.05/output/images
+    $ ./installrootfs.sh /dev/sdX /path/to/buildroot-qt-dev/buildroot-2015.05/output/images

 This will format, extract and copy.
 After the script finishes it is safe to remove the SD card from your computer and insert it into your Raspberry.
 Power